Nabeel2025/UDFS/README.md

 ## Getting Started 🚀

 1. Clone the repository.
-2. Install required dependencies using `pip install -r requirements.txt`.
-3. Open the Jupyter Notebook and start exploring the data.
+2. Open the Jupyter Notebook and start exploring the data.

 ## Contributions 🤝